raspberrypilearning/cd-advanced-scratch-sushi/en/step_4.md

 ## Losing the game

+First things first!
+You need a way to make the game end when the player has run out of lives.
+At the moment that doesn't happen.

-You may have noticed that the `lose`{:class="blockmoreblocks"} **More** block on the `Player Character` sprite is empty.
+You may have noticed that the `lose`{:class="blockmoreblocks"} **More** block in the scripts for the **Player Character** sprite is empty.
 You’re going to fill this in and set up all the pieces needed for a nice 'Game over' screen.

-+ First, find the `lose` block and complete it with the following code:
++ First, find the `lose`{:class="blockmoreblocks"} block and complete it with the following code:

 ```blocks
     define lose